 We visited as a family.
 Luke and Alex liked the puppies well enough but for me, it was love.
 Rum was around the size of a hamster.
 He sat on my lap and fell asleep straight away.
 Snuggled in to my belly, so comfortable.
 I knew that he had chosen me too.

 2015 was a difficult year for me and my family.
 We had a lot of bad luck, bad news and bad times.
 We needed someone like Rum to come into our lives and brighten our days.

 He’s not just a dog to us.
-He is a friend and brother to Luke.
+He is a friend and brother to Luke as well as his therapy dog.
 He is a walking companion for Alex.
 And he is a writing buddy and a muse to me – not to mention the best therapist any of us have ever had.
 He’s a better listener than any counsellor I have met and he helps Luke to say the things he really wants to say when he can’t find the words himself.
 What do I mean?
 Luke will become Rum’s voice and “Rum” will speak through him.

 Rum is as much a part of our family as any human, and in fact, I’d go so far as to say that I like Rum more than I like most humans.
 He gives so much and all he wants in return is to be walked, fed and loved.
 If you’d like to follow Rum on Instagram, he can be found as RumTheJackRussell on there.